PiloudeDakar/RankShop/README.md

   content: Buy the example rank

   #exact name of the rank, with the colours (§.)
-  name: [the perfect name of the rank, with colors] §3ExampleRank
+  name: §3ExampleRank

   #price of the rank
   price: 100000```
-  You can create an infinite of rank like that.
-All of parameters are needed.
+  You can create infinite ranks like that.
+All of the parameters are needed.